Xanguard API Docs

 GET /v1/dt/profile/{handle} — latest profile snapshot

 Most recent stored profile for a monitored handle.
-Returns 404 "No profile data for @handle yet" until the first scrape completes.
+Returns 404 "No profile data for @handle yet" until the first profile sync completes.

 {